 Smoking tobacco, whether first-hand and second-hand, will kill your lungs.
 It’s the primary cause of lung cancer, responsible for over 25 percent of all cancer-related deaths globally.
 Quitting smoking leads to a 50 percent reduction in lung cancer within five years of stopping.

-Chronic respiratory disease - Tobacco smoking is the leading cause of chronic obstructive pulmonary disease (COPD), a condition where the build-up of pus-filled mucus in the lungs results in a painful cough and agonizing breathing difficulties.
+It causes chronic obstructive pulmonary disease (COPD), a group of diseases responsible for breathing-related problems, including emphysema, chronic bronchitis, and in some cases even asthma.
 The risk of developing COPD is particularly high among individuals who start smoking at a young age, as tobacco smoke significantly slows lung development.
-Tobacco also makes asthma worse.
-Early smoking cessation is the most effective treatment for slowing the progression of COPD and improving asthma symptoms.
+Tobacco also worsens asthma.
+The earlier you stop the better.
+It is the most effective treatment for COPD and alleviating asthma.

-Across the life-course - Infants exposed in-utero to tobacco smoke toxins, through maternal smoking or maternal exposure to second-hand smoke, frequently experience reduced lung growth and function.
-Young children exposed to second-hand smoke are at risk of the onset and exacerbation of asthma, pneumonia and bronchitis, and frequent lower respiratory infections.
-This occurs even if the parent smokes outside the homes, as dust particles tend to cling onto their hair and clothes, which then affects the children.
+Infants exposed to tobacco smoke, through maternal smoking or maternal exposure to second-hand smoke, frequently experience reduced lung growth and function.
+Young children exposed to second-hand smoke are at risk of the onset and exacerbation of asthma, pneumonia, bronchitis, sudden infant death syndrome (SIDS), and frequent lower respiratory infections.
+This occurs even if the parent smokes outside the home, as dust particles tend to cling onto their hair and clothes, which then affects the children.

 Tobacco smoke is a very dangerous form of indoor air pollution: it contains over 7000 chemicals, 69 of which are known to cause cancer.
 Though smoke may be invisible and odorless, it can linger in the air for up to five hours, putting those exposed at risk of lung cancer, chronic respiratory diseases, and reduced lung function.